A. J. Allmendinger: Television career

 Allmendinger first ventured into television with Fox Sports' NASCAR Race Hub, serving as a recurring driver analyst while still racing full-time for JTG Daugherty Racing.
 On December 19, 2018, NBC Sports announced plans to hire Allmendinger as an analyst for their IMSA Sports Car coverage.
 He would also be a contributor to NBCSN's NASCAR America.

 Additionally, Allmendinger joined NBCSN's coverage of American Flat Track as an analyst for the 2019 season.
 In July 2019, Allmendinger joined the IndyCar Series on NBC booth for the Iowa Speedway event, working alongside Leigh Diffey and Paul Tracy.

+In 2025, Allmendinger joined the NASCAR on The CW crew as a guest analyst at the 2025 The Loop 110.
+The following year, he joined the crew for the 2026 Pit Boss/FoodMaxx 250.

 Personal life

 Allmendinger was born in Santa Clara but raised in Los Gatos, both suburbs of the San Francisco Bay area.

 Allmendinger was married to Canadian model and 2003 Miss Molson Indy Canada Lynne Kushnirenko in January 2007 after meeting her at a Champ Car race in Toronto in 2005.
 The two filed for divorce in 2012.

 In 2019, Allmendinger married longtime girlfriend Tara Meador.
-The two owned a pet cat named Mr. Tickles who they enjoyed dearly.
+The two owned a pet cat named Mr. Tickles, whom they enjoyed dearly.

 Allmendinger was very close friends with his former RuSPORT and Rolex 24 teammate Justin Wilson.
 After Wilson's death in 2015, former RuSPORT president Jeremy Dale recalled their positive relationship as teammates as something that helped Allmendinger's growth as a driver.
 Allmendinger honored Wilson throughout the final races of the 2015 Cup Series season by placing Wilson's name above the window of his car.
 He also stated after Wilson's death that he would only return to IndyCar racing if the series implemented cockpit protection.